 - Always draw a picture.
-Clearly indicate your choice of coordinates, including which direction(s) you're taking as positive. - Units units units!
+Clearly indicate your choice of coordinates, including which direction(s) you're taking as positive. - Units!
 Answers need to have units.
 Also, you should keep units on the numbers during all stages of a calculation.
-Keeping units can help you catch lots of errors. - I strongly recommend working symbolically and not substituting numbers until the end of the problem. - Minus signs often require thought. - Yes, I want you to use the framework for problem solving introduced in Chapter C5.
+Keeping units can help you catch lots of errors. - Work symbolically and do not substitute numbers until the end of the problem. - Minus signs often require thought. - Please use some version of the framework for problem solving introduced in Chapter C5.
 Don't worry about writing perfect prose, but you should give some verbal clues as to what your strategy is for the problem.
 If you use some physics formula, say why that formula is applicable.
 If you conserve momentum, say why you think momentum is conserved. - I'm most interested in that you develop and refine a personal semi-structured approach to solving problem.
 I'm not particularly concerned about the details of your approach.
 The details vary from person to person.
 But what I've found doesn't vary is that almost every good problem solver I've ever known has some sort of approach.